SpuelMett/Boinc-Home-Assistant-Integration/README.md

   mode: single
 ```

+# Sensors
+Entities are visible form the integration menu and can be added to the Dashboard.

 # Changelog

+### 0.0.6
+* Added basic sensor information about "total tasks", "running tasks" and "average progress rate"

 ### 0.0.5
 * Add Input validation for Integration Name to prevent error due to service naming.
 * You may need to delete and read your integration in case you used special characters

 ### 0.0.4
 * Update deprecated stuff for Home Assistant 2025.6.0

+# Roadmap
+* Add control for gpu (soon)
+* Add more sensors (Let me know what you want and i could try to implement it)